Table of Contents

 What style of outdoor umbrella is right?

-The defining characteristic of freestanding patio umbrellas is the presence of a straight center pole that extends from the top of the canopy to a securing base.
+The defining characteristic of center pole patio umbrellas is the presence of a straight pole that extends from the top of the canopy to a securing base.
 It may be a single, solid piece or two separate pieces that are joined together.
-It’s important to note that freestanding umbrellas may be stabilized by either a mobile or fixed base.
+It’s important to note that center pole umbrellas may be stabilized by either a mobile or fixed base.
 This is the most common style of outdoor umbrella and it has been around for a long time.
-Within the freestanding category, there are a number of variations.
+This type of outdoor umbrella can be effective protection against direct sunlight, but reflected or diffuse ultraviolet radiation exposure from the sides diminishes the overall shade protection [Slevin 2014].
+Within the center pole category, there are a number of variations.

-- Market Umbrella – This is the most popular style of freestanding umbrella.
+- Market Umbrella – This is the most popular style of center pole umbrella.
 It has a round or octagonal shape with a clean edge.
 Some canopies are vented to encourage airflow, which cools the area below and helps the umbrella withstand windy conditions.

 Offset outdoor umbrellas, also known as cantilevers, feature an arched or jointed pole positioned off to one side.
 The canopy is supported from the side and above, which allows it to hang freely over a variety of seating and table configurations.
 The main benefit of modern cantilever umbrellas is that they can shade a large area without the obstruction that a center pole causes.
 This is especially important if you are shading a dining table that does not have an umbrella hole, or a hot tub.
 Many cantilevers can also rotate to provide 360° coverage, which makes them even more versatile.
 Offset patio umbrellas require heavier bases than center poles and are typically more expensive.